ariga/terraform-provider-atlas/docs/index.md

 ### Optional

-- `dev_db_url` (String) The URL of the dev database.
+- `dev_url` (String, Sensitive) The URL of the dev database.
 This configuration is shared for all resources if there is no config on the resource.